Quick Installation Guide

 Open a terminal window and ssh to the IP address of the ILOM network interface:

 Because ILOM supports up to 15 user-configurable alert rules, run the following command to determine an available alert rule slot.

 Once you have an available rule, configure the following:

 set destination=<IP address of ASR manager> set destination_port=162 set type=snmptrap set level=minor set snmp_version=2c set community_or_username=public show /SP/alertmgmt/rules/x to confirm these parameters

 Verify that the "port" is 161 and that "v2c" is enabled.

 Repeat for each ASR Asset using ILOM.

-root, launch the ASR Asset Menu:
+To launch the ASR Asset Menu, as

 From the Asset Menu, select 3 to enable Solaris 10 SNMP trap destination (management host).